-As LGBTQ persons, it is not easy to find others with whom we can share our inner lives honestly and openly.
-Spiritual companionship (aka spiritual direction) offers you that kind of relationship with someone who is attentive, nonjudging, and knowledgeable about the path.
+As LGBTQ+ persons, it is not easy to find others with whom we can share our inner lives honestly and openly.
+Spiritual mentoring (aka spiritual companionship/direction) offers you that kind of relationship with someone who is attentive, nonjudging, and knowledgeable about the path.

-Would you consider letting me be a companion on your hero’s journey?
+Would you consider letting me be a mentor on your hero’s journey?

-I am a listener, a counselor, a mentor.
-I bring the empathy of someone who knows the LGBTQ experience from the inside.
+I am a listener, a counselor, a companion on the way.
+I bring the empathy of someone who knows the queer experience from the inside.
 I will be attentive to you, accept you, appreciate the complexities of your life, and offer you the freedom to explore.

 I have a strong background in spirituality.
-I was a pastor for over twenty years.
-I have an M.A. in spirituality from St. John’s University (Collegeville, MN) and have done doctoral work in spirituality at the Catholic University of America (Washington, DC).
-I’ve also taught religion on the college level.
+I received an M.A. in spirituality from St. John’s University (Collegeville, MN) and have done doctoral work in spirituality at the Catholic University of America (Washington, DC).
+I was a pastor for over 20 years, and have taught religion on the college level.
 But practice is more important than academics.
 For many years, my primary practice was centering prayer from the Christian tradition.
 These days, my practice is anchored in classical yoga, the ancient meditative ancestor of modern postural yoga.
 I supplement that with practices from other traditions (Buddhist, Christian, Daoist, Hindu, Sufi, secular), and these change from time to time.

 If you work with me, you will have

 - A safe place to talk about your spirituality, your sexuality, and your life.

 - A relationship that nurtures your healing and personal growth.

 - Encouragement to grow into your gifts and purpose.